Fourteenth Sunday after Trinity – Monday

 If I forgave anything, to whom I forgave it, for your sakes forgave I it in the person of Christ. —II Corinthians 2:10.

-PRAYER – Lord Jesus, I thank Thee that for the benefit and consolation of Thy people Thou hast instituted within the local congregation the holy ministry through which Thou art truly present, to distribute the treasures of Thy grace.
-I pray Thee to preserve such ministry in truth and purity among us and among our children.
-And grant us, O Savior, the Holy Ghost, working through Thy Word, that we make proper use of such ministry for the strengthening of our faith and for our eternal salvation.
+PRAYER – Lord Jesus, I thank Thee that, for the benefit and consolation of Thy people, Thou hast instituted, within the local congregation, the holy ministry, through which Thou art truly present, to distribute the treasures of Thy grace.
+I pray Thee to continue to preserve such ministry in truth and purity among us and among our children.
+And also, continue to grant us, O Savior, the Holy Ghost, working through Thy Word, that we make proper use of such ministry, for the strengthening of our faith and for our eternal salvation.
 Amen.

 “All those whose sins ye thus remit,

 are His who died that we might live;

 the minister whom Christ has sent,

 is but His humble instrument.